bigstepinc/hdfs-config-for-datalake/README.md

 #log into kerberos
 kinit kxxx@bigstep.io

+#change the default hadoop conf dir.
+Note that this might affect the regular behaviour of the hadoop environment.
 export HADOOP_CONF_DIR=/root/hdfs-config-for-datalake

 #issue commands that interact with the DataLake cluster.
 hadoop ls -fs hdfs://namenodes-data-lake01-uk-reading.bigstep.io/data_lake/dlxxx/